Partition of Armenia

 Israel Ori, Armenian diplomat and patriot, spent many years of his life traveling and seeking support of foreign countries for Armenia.By unknown author, around 1700

-In the late 17th century, the ties with Russia strengthened as military victories of Peter the Great over Persians and Turks inspired Armenians.
-At the same time, a number of patriots, such as Israel Ori, traveled all over the Europe trying to find support of Christian powers.
-Unfortunately, their activities brought little results.
+By the late 17th century, Armenian ties with Russia strengthened as Peter the Great’s victories over Persians and Turks inspired renewed optimism.
+At the same time, Armenian patriots such as Israel Ori traveled throughout Europe seeking support from Christian powers.
+Sadly, their efforts yielded little tangible result.

 The Meliks of Karabakh

-However, the Russian influence in Caucasus kept growing, while the Persian power fell in decline.
-In 1800, Georgia became part of the Russian Empire.
-5 years later, the rebellious leaders of Karabach proclaimed themselves loyal subjects of the Russian czar.
-The Persian troops were defeated several times, and the Russian army besieged Erevan.
-The Treaty of Gulistan (1813) officially asserted the Russian sovereignty over a number of former Khanates including the Khanate of Karabakh.
+Nevertheless, Russian influence in the Caucasus continued to grow as Persian power weakened.
+In 1800, Georgia was incorporated into the Russian Empire.
+Five years later, rebellious leaders of Karabakh declared loyalty to the Russian czar.
+Persian armies suffered repeated defeats, and Russian forces besieged Erevan.
+The Treaty of Gulistan (1813) confirmed Russian sovereignty over several former khanates, including Karabakh.

-After the Treaty of Turkmenchaj (1828), the greater part of the Eastern Armenia was brought under Russian control.
-As a result, a large number of Armenians moved back from Persia to Armenia.
-The Armenian Oblast (Province) was created, which lasted from 1828 to 1840.
+After the Treaty of Turkmenchay in 1828, most of Eastern Armenia was brought under Russian control.
+Thousands of Armenians returned from Persia to resettle in their homeland.
+The Armenian Oblast (Province) was established, lasting from 1828 to 1840.

-From the middle of the 19th century, capitalist relations in the Eastern Armenia developed intensively.
-The newborn Armenian bourgeoisie invested its capital in the new industrial centers, such as Tiflis and Baku, also in Alaverdi and Zangezour, centers of the copper industry.
+By the mid-19th century, capitalist economic relations developed rapidly in Eastern Armenia.
+The new Armenian bourgeoisie invested heavily in emerging industrial centers such as Tiflis and Baku, as well as in Alaverdi and Zangezour, which became major hubs of the copper industry.

-Meanwhile, the Western Armenia with most of the Armenian lands still remained under the yoke of the Ottoman Turks.
-The large Armenian population of the Ottoman Empire continued to experience immeasurable sufferings.
-Periodic uprising took place during the entire 19th century in Sassun, Mush, Zeytun, Van and other Armenian cities, but all of them were severely suppressed.
+Meanwhile, Western Armenia, containing most of the historic Armenian homeland, remained under Ottoman rule.
+Armenians living in the Ottoman Empire continued to endure severe hardship.
+Throughout the entire 19th century, uprisings erupted in Sassun, Mush, Zeytun, Van, and other Armenian cities—but all were crushed with brutal force.